Marine Corps Test Unit: Reconnaissance Platoon

 The Reconnaissance Platoon of Marine Corps Test Unit #1 conducted ground reconnaissance training to hone their skills, as well as basic and advanced amphibious recon training that was set up through the liaison at the Amphibious Reconnaissance School, Troop Training Unit, Pacific (TTUPac) on NAB Coronado.
 Another training liaison was established with the Commander of the Naval Air Force, US Pacific Fleet, or COMNAVAIRPAC, at NAS North Island in enrolling the recon platoon into the Navy's SERE School and the USAF's Escape and Evasion course; originally designed for pilots that faced the possibility of being shot over enemy territory.
 It became a reasonable conclusion that reconnaissance marines would be operating deep behind enemy lines and would require such training.
 After MCTU #1 had been dissolved, the 1st Force Reconnaissance Company continued to experiment in newer innovative means in projecting and recovering their recon Marine operators from behind enemy lines safely and efficiently.

 In 1956 Free Fall parachuting was illegal in the United States Armed Forces.

-Reserve captain Jacques-Andre Istel, USMCR, who had led a civilian team to the 1956 World parachuting Championships in Moscow wrote to HQMC recommending the use of free fall parachuting for reconnaissance.
-The letter ultimately led to the "HALO" (high altitude low opening) project.

-His company, Parachutes Incorporated, was awarded the contract to train the US Army in free fall parachuting at Fort Bragg in 1957.
-The USMC requested training in free fall.
-PI provided instructor Daryl Henry, also an architect.
+Reserve captain Jacques-Andre Istel, USMCR, who had led a civilian team to the 1956 World parachuting Championships in Moscow, wrote to HQMC recommending the use of free fall parachuting for reconnaissance.
+The letter ultimately led to the "HALO" (high altitude low opening) project which was a success thanks to Istel's personal involvement on active duty and the use of blank-gore lines-first deployment parachutes from his company, Parachutes Incorporated (NYS).
+In 1957, PI was also entrusted with training the US Army in free-fall parachuting, providing them with an instructor, Daryl Henry, also an architect.
 Istel later commanded VTU 1-1, the only Reserve Recon unit.